tomharman/progressionpack-static/README.md

 Then head to <a href="https://netlify.com">Netlify</a>.
 Follow the instructions on Netlify to create a new repository in your Github account and deploy your first version.

 1. You'll connect your Github account
 2. Netlify will ask you to name your repository.
-Click 'advanced options' to enter the details you found in the previous step.
+Click 'advanced options' to enter the details you found in the previous step into two 'Environment Variables'.

 ```
 APP_ID: [Your Airtable base ID]